-The best parts, however, are the Quickstart Technology for smoother starting, the Automatic (Adjustable Flow) Oiler for perfect chain lubrication, and the 5-point Anti-Vibration System that makes it extremely comfortable to use.
+The best parts, however, are the Quickstart Technology for smoother starting, the Automatic Oiler with Adjustable Flow for perfect chain lubrication, and the 5-point Anti-Vibration System that makes it extremely comfortable to use.

-A Side-Mounted Tensioning System allows for quick chain adjustments while working and doesn’t require any special tool.
+A Side-Mounted Chain Tensioning System allows for quick chain adjustments while working and doesn’t require any special tool.

-This Remington chainsaw gives you all of the same benefits as the last review but comes with a longer guide bar and chain—16 inches.
+This popular Remington chainsaw gives you all of the same benefits as the last review but comes with a longer bar—16 inches.

 For someone who wants a great middle-of-the-road power tool that’s easy to use, this is a clear winner.

 Sure, there are other brands out there that offer 16-inch gas chainsaws, but what makes this one of the best chainsaws of this size are the Automatic Oiler with Adjustable Flow and 5-Point Anti-Vibration System.

 Additionally, this chain saw is one of the cheapest gas powered tools you can buy with a 16-inch bar.

 If you didn’t know this already, Poulan Pro is one of the top chainsaw brands out there.
-Therefore, it’s no surprise why it’s rated so high on this top 10 chainsaws list.
+Therefore, it’s no surprise why this popular model is rated so high on this top 10 chainsaws list.

-The 20-inch guide bar makes it a powerhouse tool for any user.
+The 20-inch bar makes it a powerhouse tool for any user.
 The length toes the line of being a professional grade saw.

 If you’re looking for the best gas powered chainsaw for cutting down large trees (and felling fallen trees) that’s not too expensive, this Poulan Pro model a great choice.

 The best parts of this machine are the OxyPower Engine Technology that provides a powerful engine with 70% fewer emissions and 20% lower fuel consumption.
 That’s good for both the environment and you’re wallet.

-It also has an Inertia-Activated Chain Brake, which is the safest type out there, and a Side-Mounted Tensioning System for quick chain adjustments.
+It also has an Inertia-Activated Chain Brake, which is one of the best safety features out there, and a Side-Mounted Chain Tensioning System for quick chain adjustments.

 However, the Fixed Flow version does keep your bar properly oiled at all times, which is what you want for a long-lasting chain saw.